yahiarefaiea/rapida/packages/rapida-api/readme.md

 **Rapida API** - A starter-kit that creates an environment to help you focus on building a RESTful API.

+**Warning** - Rapida API has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Compatibility